Celebrity Wealth & Bankruptcy

 Mickey Rooney in the 1950s was a star.
 He amassed a fortune of around $12,000,000 back then, yet by the 1960s, his popularity was diminishing, as were his returns.
 Before filing for bankruptcy, he ended up with only $500 to his name.
 In Rooney’s case, he filed bankruptcy to save his wife’s home in Florida.
 This is a lesson to those who accumulate a large amount of wealth in a short period of time: don’t spend it all and invest it wisely.

 Protecting your assets, investing wisely, and living within your means is one of the best things you can do for yourself, regardless of whether or not you’re a celebrity.
 “More Money, More Problems…” rings true in many instances of those who have never encountered such large fortunes before.
+Sadly many of these mansions have to be auctioned off.
 Choosing to be responsible with your finances from the start will allow you to live a lower-stress lifestyle, enjoy spending time with friends and family, and ultimately will allow you to pass on your wealth to your next generation.
 We hope you’ve enjoyed this post and if you have any questions or comments, feel free to post them below and we’ll be sure to respond.